The Age of Incorrect Information: A New Performance Metric for Status Updates

 Based on the previous section, we can assert that the optimal transmission policy consists of a mixture of two deterministic threshold policies $\phi_{n_0}$ and $\phi_{n_0+1}$ such that:

 As $\big(A(n)\big)_{n\in\mathbb{N}}$ is a decreasing sequence in $n$, we can rewrite $n'=n_0+1$ as follows:

-For any $0<\alpha\leq1$, we can attest that there exist a finite $n'$ that verifies the above condition.
+For any $0<\alpha\leq1$, we can attest that there exists a finite $n'$ that verifies the above condition.
 To find this value, we employ a two steps algorithm depicted in Algorithm $1$.
-The two steps are as follows: \begin{itemize} \item Exponential increase of the upperbound value $N_{UB}$ to ensure that $n'$ is included in the interval of interest $[N_{LB},N_{UB}]$. \item A binary search in the aforementioned interval to find the value $n'$. \end{itemize}
+The two steps are as follows: \begin{itemize} \item Exponential increase of the upperbound value $N_{UB}$ to ensure that $n'$ is included in the interval of interest $[N_{LB},N_{UB}]$. \item A binary search in the interval mentioned above to find the value $n'$. \end{itemize}

-The first part of the algorithm finishes in $N_1=\log_{2}(n')$ iterations while the binary search part is known to have a worst case complexity of $\log_2(N_{size})$ where $N_{size}$ is the size of the interval of interest.
+The first part of the algorithm finishes in $N_1=\log_{2}(n')$ iterations while the binary search part is known to have a worst-case complexity of $\log_2(N_{size})$ where $N_{size}$ is the size of the interval of interest.
 To that extent, we have that: $N_{size}=2^{N_1}-2^{N_1-1}$.
-Hence, the worst case complexity of the second part is $\log_2(N_{size})=N_1-1$.
-We can therefore conclude that the complexity of the above algorithm is logarithmic in the value of the $n'$ which makes it appealing to be implemented in practice.
+Hence, the worst-case complexity of the second part is $\log_2(N_{size})=N_1-1$.
+We can, therefore, conclude that the complexity of the above algorithm is logarithmic in the value of $n'$, which makes it appealing to be implemented in practice.

 After the algorithm finishes and $n_0$ is found, it is sufficient to adopt a transmission policy where a packet is generated and transmitted when the penalty is equal to $n_0$ and $n_0+1$ with a probability $\rho=\frac{\alpha-A(n_0+1)}{A(n_0)-A(n_0+1)}$ and $1-\rho=\frac{A(n_0)-\alpha}{A(n_0)-A(n_0+1)}$ respectively to achieve the optimal objective value of the constrained problem in (\ref{constrainedobjective}).